interface-master/openweather-api-demo/README.md

 npm run dev
 ```

+This will host the webpack build on http://localhost:4000, and a mock server on http://localhost:3000 from which the UI will pull the mock data.
+This is useful for developing offline when working on the React components.

 To build the React project into a `/dist` folder use
 ```
 npm run build
 ```

-To run the Express sever that serves the React UI from the `/dist` folder and exposes the `/weather` and `/forecast` endpoints that talk to the OpenWeather API use
+To run the production Express sever that serves the React UI from the `/dist` folder and exposes the `/weather` and `/forecast` endpoints that talk to the OpenWeather API use
 ```
 npm run serve
 ```

+This will host the build and server on http://locahost:3000 and host the UI from the root.

 You can also build and run the server in one command
 ```
 npm run buildandserve
 ```

+## Testing

 To test the React project run
 ```